 Hi, thank you for calling The Botanarchy Hotline.
 The Botanarchy Hotline is medicine disguised as a poem, delivered through the portal of your phone.
 It’s a ham-radio séance between you and the living Earth, for those ready to be bewildered back to life.

-Each transmission is crafted in vintage ham-radio mono, and the archives on this site offer a textured, sumptuous, ASMR audioscape, a place where moss thickens with silence and the doors drift open to the pulse of passing winds.
+Each transmission is crafted in vintage ham-radio mono, and the archives on this site offer a textured, sumptuous, ASMR audioscape.

 the drifting plum blossom,

-The voice at the end of the telephone line belongs to me - Carolyn Barron.
-I’m a Chinese Medicine Physician, poet, and ecological storyteller in private practice in the wilds of LA.
+The voice at the end of the telephone line belongs to me - Carolyn Barron - a Chinese Medicine Physician, poet, and ecological storyteller in private practice in the wilds of Los Angeles.
+I work with bodies the way landscapes work: through cycles, relationship, awe, and reverence.
 My work is for those who long to end the corporate co-optation of the body, know and embrace their unique inner ecosystem, and re-wild medicine for full aliveness.

 The Best Time For A Poet Is When Spring Is New